dhis2/academy-dhis2-fundamentals/README.md

-# fundamentals-v1.1
+# DHIS2 fundamentals

-DHIS2 Fundamentals Version 1.1
+This repo is the working repo for DHIS2 Fundamentals.